John Ross Key: Military, law career

+By 1781 Key was a captain.
+He commanded a Frederick County Company of Cavalry during the Yorktown Campaign.

 He was later a justice of the peace, a judge, and associate justice of his judicial district, which comprised Allegany, Washington and Frederick Counties.
 His brother Philip Barton Key, also an attorney arranged for his nephew Francis to study law under his friend, Judge Jeremiah Townley Chase in 1800 and with whom he would later be a partner in Georgetown.
 Francis took the practice over entirely when his uncle ran for Congress.

 Personal life

 He married Ann Phoebe Penn Dagworthy Charlton at the city of Frederick on October 19, 1775.
 Six children were born to the couple, but only three reached maturity.
 Francis Scott Key, his sister Anne Arnold Phoebe Charlton Key who would marry Roger Brooke Taney and John Alfred Key who died at Edgefield, South Carolina.

 Death

 Key died at the age of 67 in Frederick City and was interred there at Mount Olivet Cemetery.